Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training_expert.rst

 Using Compression to Optimize communications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below are some ways to reduce communication when training collaboratively.
-As the model sizes get larger, bottlenecks in communication become more apparent.
+As the size of your model increase, bottlenecks in communication become more apparent.

 Compress Gradients & State
 """"""""""""""""""""""""""

 Hivemind allows you to compress gradients and states before sending them to other machines.
 This helps reduce the communication overhead substantially when training across the internet.

-Below we enable Float16 compression, which compresses gradients and states to Float16 before sending it to other machines.
+Below, we enable Float16 compression, which compresses gradients and states to Float16 before sending it to other machines.

 .. code-block:: python